-Of course, economies of scale mean that the more popular the screen size, the more affordable (in relative terms) it becomes.
-You only need to check out the price of one of our favourite 50-inch TVs of this year, the outstanding Panasonic TX-50HX800, to see what’s what.
+As you might expect, economies of scale mean that the more popular a certain screen size is, the more affordable (in relative terms) it becomes.
+You only need to check out the price of one of our favourite 50-inch TVs of 2020, the outstanding Panasonic TX-50HX800, to see what’s what.

 A big screen doesn't mean a big budget

 The temptation when buying a new TV is to get the biggest one that’s available within your budget.
-After all, the average customer upgrades their TV once every six or seven years – so the last thing you want is to get home and be struck by small-screen buyer's remorse.
-So if your budget will stretch to a 65-inch 4K TV, well, why not?
+The average customer upgrades their TV once every six or seven years – so the last thing you want is to get home and be struck by small-screen buyer's remorse, right?
+So if your budget will stretch to a 65-inch 4K TV, why not?

-It’s not like there aren’t quite a few very worthwhile 65-inch TVs around, too, and at quite a variety of prices.
+It’s not like there aren’t quite a few worthwhile 65-inch TVs around, too, and for a range of prices.
 If you’re absolutely determined to future-proof your new TV as much as possible, of course, then you’re looking at an 8K resolution Samsung TV – the QE65Q950T will set you back the thick end of £6,000 / $8,000 – or you might consider the less well-specified QE65Q800T alternative for about half of that amount.
 For the rest of us, though, there’s plenty of choice where the more real-world 4K resolution is concerned.

 Our current favourite is LG’s stunning CX OLED – for a fraction under £2,000 ($1,799 / £1,799 / around AU$2,700) you can be the proud owner of a super-slim, high-performance OLED TV with support for both Dolby Atmos and Dolby Vision, and HDMI 2.1 compatibility for your shiny new PS5 or Xbox Series X.